Skip to main content

 Sharpening a quill.

 I am a physician who writes and I think that more of my colleagues should do so.
-Not because, we are such skilled wordsmiths or understand plot and characterization.
+Not because we are such skilled wordsmiths or understand plot and character development.
 We don’t.
 But, we confront the human condition every day.
 We see pain and struggle and fear and rebirth.
 We have much to share.

-Beyond my own profession, I think everyone should write, because everyone has something important to say and to share.
+Beyond medicine, I think everyone should write, because everyone has something important to say and to share.

 To paraphrase an old Pete Seeger song, where has all the writing gone?
-Long time past seen.
+Long time passing.
 I long for longhand.
 I plead for paper.
 I pine for a pen.

 Sadly, there has been steady erosion in the craft of writing, which I attribute to the ’new & improved’ forms of communication that have supplanted the written word.
 In addition, folks don’t simply regard writing as a worthy pursuit.
-Writing today means tweeting, emailing, texting and various other keyboard or voice activated techniques.
-This progress, like many other technological advances, has exacted a cost that may be difficult to measure, but is real and it matters.
-Today’s communications are either robotic directives, such as ‘board meeting cancelled’, or ‘you’r e fired’, or are coded messages that require cryptographers to decipher, such as TTYL and C U L8R!
+Writing today means tweeting, emailing, texting, Instagraming, tik toking and various other keyboard or voice activated techniques.
+Artificial intelligence may push all of this aside.
+This 'progress', like many other technological advances, has exacted a cost that may be difficult to measure and impossible to reverse.
+Today’s communications are either robotic directives, such as ‘board meeting cancelled’, or ‘you’re fired’, or are coded messages that require cryptographers to decipher, such as TTYL and TLTR!

-I am so struck when I read letters written by ordinary folks in the 18th and 19th centuries, many without any formal education, who write with such grace and poignancy.
-Yes, they were somewhat flowery, but they conveyed warmth and feelings that can never be transmitted on Twitter.
-That they were written in longhand, only adds to their authenticity and intimacy.
+I am so struck when I read letters written by ordinary folks in the 18th and 19th centuries, many without any formal education, yet who write with such grace and poignancy.
+Yes, they were somewhat flowery, but they conveyed warmth and feelings that can never be transmitted on X, formerly known as Twitter.
+That they were written in longhand only adds to their authenticity and intimacy.
+As an example, Abigail Adams's typical salutation when writing to her husband John was, My dearest friend.
+Can you match that today?

 I love words and respect those who use them well.
 When I am writing, I often wrestle to find the precise word.
 Is the right word stubborn or tenacious?
 Bossy or assertive?
 Timid or reserved?